averycrespi/yolk/docs/spec.md

 Variables may be imported from Yolol to Yolk with an `import` statement (e.g. `import foo`).
 Importing a Yolol string will cause [undefined behaviour](#undefined-behaviour).
 Yolol data fields must not be imported.
 Variables must not be imported twice.

-Variables may be exported from Yolk to Yolol with an `export` statement (e.g. `export foo`).
-Exported arrays will be split into one Yolol variable per element.
-Variables must not be exported twice.
-The names of exported variables must have unique lower-case representations (e.g. cannot export both `foo` and `FOO`).

 ## Unary Operators

 Unary operators perform operations on a single number or array (e.g. `sin(0)`).
 The operand must be surrounded by parentheses.